Some Buried Caesar: Plot summary

-The local authorities assume that Clyde was simply gored by Caesar during an attempt to sabotage Pratt's plans, but Wolfe believes that Clyde was murdered; the bull's face was cleaner than it would have been had he fatally attacked Clyde.
-His suspicions are shared by Frederick Osgood, who knows his son to be an experienced cattle-man who would not have made the amateurish mistakes that would have caused his death had the bull been responsible.
-The elder Osgood consequently hires Wolfe to learn the identity of the murderer and agrees to house him in comfort for the duration of the investigation.
-Archie is also hired by Caroline Pratt to prevent what she believes to be Lily Rowan's attempts to seduce her brother Jimmy.
+The local authorities assume that Clyde was gored by Caesar during an attempt to sabotage Pratt's plans, but Wolfe believes that Clyde is murdered.
+The bull's face was cleaner than it would have been had he fatally attacked Clyde.
+Frederick Osgood hires Wolfe, knowing his son to be experienced with cattle.
+Wolfe and Archie stay at the Osgood home.
+Caroline Pratt hires Archie to prevent what she believes to be Lily Rowan's attempts to seduce her brother Jimmy.

-In a meeting with Waddell, the local district attorney, Wolfe proposes that the murder weapon was in fact a digging pick that the murderer used to fake the attack, having first knocked Clyde out and dragged him into the paddock.
-Waddell, who has a petty rivalry with the elder Osgood, is skeptical but is nevertheless convinced to reopen the investigation.
-However, before the investigation can proceed far, sudden news comes that Caesar has died suddenly of anthrax.
-In order to prevent it spreading, this means that the bull will be automatically cremated.
-Wolfe dispatches Archie to either delay the cremation or take as many photos of the bull as possible before this, but Archie arrives too late to do either.
+In a meeting with Waddell, the local district attorney, Wolfe says that the murder weapon was a digging pick lying nearby.
+The murderer dragged the unconscious Clyde into the paddock, then used the pick.
+Waddell, who has a petty rivalry with the elder Osgood, is skeptical but agrees to reopen the investigation.
+Very soon, news comes that Caesar has died suddenly of anthrax.
+To prevent anthrax spreading, the bull is cremated.
+Archie tries to photograph the bull, but arrives too late to document that evidence.

-After interviewing Nancy Osgood, Wolfe learns that Bronson is in fact a New York loan shark who has been shadowing Clyde in order to ensure he receives $10,000 that Clyde borrowed to cover his gambling debts.
-When confronted by Wolfe and Archie, Bronson confirms this, but is vague and unhelpful when questioned regarding Clyde's death, leading Wolfe to suspect that Bronson knows more than he is saying.
-Out of respect for Nancy Osgood, Wolfe has Archie recover the promissory note Bronson was holding over Clyde by force, but warns the loan shark to be careful.
+While interviewing Nancy Osgood, Wolfe learns that Bronson is a New York loan shark who is with Clyde to ensure he receives $10,000 that Clyde owes him.
+When confronted by Wolfe and Archie, Bronson confirms this, but is vague and unhelpful when questioned regarding Clyde's death, keeping him under suspicion.
+Out of respect for Nancy Osgood, Archie recovers the promissory note Bronson holds by force, and Wolfe warns the loan shark to be careful.